Peripli/specification/api.md

 ### Registering a Platform

-In order for a platform to be usable with the Service Manager, the Service Manager needs to know about the platforms existence.
-Essentially, registering a platform would allow the Service Manager to manage the service brokers and service visibilities in this platform.
+In order for a Platform to be usable with the Service Manager, the Service Manager needs to know about the Platforms existence.
+Essentially, registering a Platform would allow the Service Manager to manage the service brokers and service visibilities in this Platform.

 Creation of a `platform` resource entity MUST comply with [creating a resource entity](#creating-a-resource-entity).